MicrosoftDocs/visualstudio-docs/docs/ai/installation.md

 > [!NOTE]
 >
-> Software introduction in the following subsectons is excerpted from their homepages.
+> Software introduction in the following subsections is excerpted from their homepages.

 ### NVIDIA GPU driver